 Jackfruit: A meat alternative

 It would be unfair to not to acknowledge the progress made so far, there are many American and European startups, solely focusing on the jackfruit-centered exotic preparations targeting vegetarians and vegans.
 Also, thanks to internet penetration, there are many recipe videos available on an easy search for you to explore and prepare your own jackfruit special.
-Don’t forget to add a spicy and creamy tinge to it using PlantMade’s Chilly Sauce and Creamer.
+Don’t forget to add a spicy and creamy tinge to it using PlantMade’s hot Chilly Sauce and Vegan Creamer.

-However, it is now high time to have a world research centre dedicated to jackfruits.
+However, it is now high time to have a world research center dedicated to jackfruits.
 And India being one of its motherlands, is expected to take the lead in R&D and promotion of this miracle food.

 Learn more about Jackfruits and India via this amazing talk by Shree Padre (Jackfruit Ambassador) on Sangam Talks.